Improved parallel derandomization via finite automata with applications: The FOOL Algorithm

+\begin{corollary} Consider statistical tests $i = 1, \dots, \ell$, each computed by its own automaton $F_i$ with statesize $\eta_i$.
+Running \textsc{Fool} on the resulting combined automaton $F$ has processor complexity \end{corollary}

-\paragraph{Remark} Fast matrix multiplication, while theoretically attractive, is notoriously impractical.
-It is often preferred to develop \textit{combinatorial algorithms}, which essentially means using only the ``naive" cubic matrix multiplication (i.e. with $\omega = 3$).
-In most applications of automata-fooling, including all of those in this paper, the matrix multiplication is not the bottleneck.
-We can afford to use cubic matrix multiplication, with no overall increase in the work factor.
+\paragraph{Remark} The Coppersmith-Winograd algorithm \cite{coppersmith1987matrix} gives $\omega \leq 2.38$.
+(See \cite{jaja1992} for further details on parallel implementation.)
+However, fast matrix multiplication, while theoretically attractive, is notoriously impractical.
+It is often preferred to use \textit{combinatorial algorithms}, which essentially means using only ``naive" cubic matrix multiplication (i.e. with $\omega = 3$).
+In all the application in this paper, the matrix multiplication is not the bottleneck.
+We can use cubic matrix multiplication with no overall increase in the work factor.